signalfx/signalfx-agent/docs/quick-install.md

 __Windows:__

-Before you attempt to install the SignalFX Smart Agent, verify that the following dependencies are already installed:
+Before you attempt to install the agent, verify that the following dependencies are already installed:

 [.Net Framework 3.5](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10) (Windows 8+)

 [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/EN-US/DOWNLOAD/DETAILS.ASPX?ID=44266)

-For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy and run the pre-populated installation code.
+For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.

-If you are reading this document directly from the *Integrations* page, then simply copy and run the following code into your command line.
+If you are reading this document directly from the *Integrations* page, then simply copy and paste the following code into your command line.
 (The code within the tile is already populated with your *realm* and your organization's *access token*.)

 ```sh
 & {Set-ExecutionPolicy Bypass -Scope Process -Force; $script = ((New-Object System.Net.WebClient).DownloadString('https://dl.signalfx.com/signalfx-agent.ps1')); $params = @{access_token = "YOUR_SIGNALFX_API_TOKEN"};;